Bill McDermott: SAP

 After four years, on May 21, 2014, McDermott became the first American to become the CEO of the company, now known as SAP SE.

-Since 2010, SAP's market cap has increased from $39 billion to $144.7 billion by February 2018.
+SAP's market capitalization increased from $39 billion to $144 billion between 2010 and 2018.

 In 2016 McDermott became the best-paid executive leading the companies that form the German stock index DAX by earning a direct remuneration of €11.6 million.
 On October 10, 2019, McDermott decided to leave SAP SE.

 SAP did many acquisitions under his tenure, starting with Sybase in 2010.

 ServiceNow

 At the end of October 2019 after McDermott stepped down from SAP, ServiceNow announced his appointment as CEO.
 He succeeded John Donahoe at the end of 2019 as Donahoe finished his tenure at the company.
 He cited "the company’s strength in cloud computing and enterprise software, and the challenge of building an already vibrant company further" as reasons for him to join ServiceNow as CEO.

 In 2021, McDermott was the 3rd highest paid CEO of all S&P 500 CEOs, receiving over $162 million in equity and $3.5 million in cash and other forms of compensation from ServiceNow.

+In 2022, McDermott said "that there's a real place in the world for the metaverse," and that ServiceNow could help someone "create an e-mall in the metaverse".